iskanred/iu-pss-course/Assignment_2/Readme.md

 # Assignemnt 2 & 3

-Implementation of access-levels system at a universty
+Implementation of access-levels system at a university

 ## System Requirments
 The program was successfully tested on **Windows 10** with **MinGW** compiler.
 It should work with any other system and other compilers, but there can appear some troubles.
+It might not work with some versions of **MinGW** on **Windows** system due to the threads mechanism.

 ## Tools Requirments
 **C++ 17** |